For Emergencies 24/7, call 203-562-4020

 Flyer: What To Know AFTER Your Service Line Has Been Replaced (en español)

-You may have concerns that you might be exposed to lead in your drinking water from your home plumbing or service line.
+You might have concerns about exposure to lead in your drinking water from your home plumbing or service line.